CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 ## 📘 Abstract

-Video Frame Interpolation (VFI) is a fundamental task in video processing that aims to synthesize intermediate frames between existing ones, enabling smooth slow-motion effects, frame rate conversion, and temporal video enhancement.
-This survey provides a comprehensive review of the latest advancements in VFI, covering traditional motion estimation techniques, deep learning-based approaches, and emerging paradigms such as transformer-based and diffusion-based models.
-We present a taxonomy of VFI methods, analyze their key components, compare quantitative benchmarks, and discuss current challenges and promising future directions.
+Video Frame Interpolation (VFI) aims to synthesize intermediate frames between given input frames and has advanced significantly from traditional motion-compensation to deep learning-based methods.
+We comprehensively categorize VFI approaches—kernel-based, flow-based, attention-based, Transformer-based, Mamba-based, and diffusion-based—highlighting their motion representations and core architectures.
+We further formalize training objectives into Center-Time Frame Interpolation (CTFI) and Arbitrary-Time Frame Interpolation (ATFI), offering a unified perspective across learning paradigms.
+This survey identifies key challenges such as large motion, occlusion, lighting changes, and non-linear motion, and reviews how each method addresses them.
+We also examine practical components like datasets, loss functions, and evaluation metrics used across the literature.
+Additionally, we explore extended applications including event-guided VFI, joint VFI with super-resolution or deblurring, and domain-specific uses like animation or medical imaging.
+Our study offers a consolidated reference point and future directions for researchers in the field of video frame interpolation.

 ---